ls1mardyn/ls1-mardyn/README.md

 It includes information about the following topics
 * \ref ls1MarDynInputFiles Mardyn Input Files
 * \ref unitTests Unit tests
-* \ref visualisationMegaMol Visualisation with MegaMol
+* \ref visualisation Graphical Simulation Output

-* \ref visualisationParaview Visualisation with Paraview as well as the documentation of the source code.
+as well as the documentation of the source code.

 Contact